iamvickynguyen/Synthtax/README.md

 #### Operators

-Add or multiply 2 oscillators.
+Add, subtract, and multiply 2 oscillators.
 Return a new oscillator with a duration that equals to the longer one.

 Example: